UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/cristian.iacobescu/index.md

 ### Week 20 - 26 May

+For the last week of this project, as was previously mentioned the blackjack logic and the socket communication + website were left.
+The "only" in my previous log was underestimating the work put behind this 3 parts of the project massively.

+The first and easiest part was the webiste that runs on an HTTP Node server, it was done very minimaslistically, just focusing on the bare minimum: the buttons for the player choices, which was, of course a statement regarding my preference of the aforementioned style, and definitely not because i only had 3 days to finish the project.
+Anyhow, the network configuration is as follows:

+- We have an HTTP server for the website on port 3001
+- An UDP server running on port 3000
+- Pico is binded on port 3002

+The webiste send a POST request for the player choices with the buttons, wrapped in a JSON which is handled server-side and has its data passed to the UDP server, which in turn, will send it to the pico on port 3002, in the form of bytes passed in a buffer.

+Then the Pico hadles logic as per the rules of the Blackjack game, and requests to recieve data from the server only happen when needed.

+The 1st problem encountered was that, due to the non-static ipv4 configuration of my laptop for the wifi, i had to change the ip on wich the server runs on, everytime my wifi closed/reopened, anf sometimes, on different IPs the communciation to the Pico would fail no matter what, the solution of "turn it off and back on again" eventually worked the 3rd time.

+Another problem was that, the bigger the code, the less likely the logger was to display aything in the console.
+This lead to a lot of confusion for me, as i thoyght that i had a problem with my code's logic ,but after trying to us ethe LCD to print when the logger would stop working.

 ## Hardware

 We will use a Raspberry Pi Pico W as the microcontroller.
 A potentiometer is used for getting the player's 'bet', and a push button used to confirm the bet (an RC Filter will be used to ensure no switch bounce happens).